Master's Degree Programme in Exact Sciences: Mathematics and Statistics

 Statistics as a main subject: The first obligatory module in statistics is the Statistical Inference Module (20 ECTS) containing the central principles of frequentist and Bayesian reasoning and, in addition, you learn to apply computationally intensive methods in the aforementioned contexts.

-The second obligatory modul in statistics can be chosen to be either Econometrics Module (20 ECTS), Biometrics Module (20 ECTS) or General Statistics Module (20 ECTS).
+The second obligatory module in statistics can be chosen to be either Econometrics Module (20 ECTS), Biometrics Module (20 ECTS) or General Statistics Module (20 ECTS).
 According to the title of the modules these deepen your knowledge in one of the specific branch.

 The third module in statistics contains the Master’s Thesis (30 ECTS), Thesis Seminar and a course in statistical modelling.

 You are free to choose the thematic module from those offered in the programme or faculty or take a suitable minor subject, even one offered by other faculties.
 Thematic modules offered by this programme include Cryptography Module and, in addition, it is possible to choose a core module in mathematics as a thematic module for statistics and vice versa.
-In the other studies module you can choose any courses you want from the entire offering of the university in addition to the obligatory “Finnish for foreigners” course.
+In the other studies module you can choose any courses you want from the entire offering of the university in addition to the obligatory “Finnish for foreigners” courses.

 The aim of the Master’s education is to support you to become an independent expert who can evaluate information critically, plan and execute research projects to find new knowledge, and solve scientific and technological problems independently and as a part of a group.

-At the University of Turku, the research in Mathematics has the emphasis on various fields at the international research such as dynamical systems, automata and formal language theory, coding theory, graph theory, number theory, analysis, optimization, and insurance and financial mathematics.
+At the University of Turku, the research in Mathematics has the emphasis on various fields at the international research such as dynamical systems, automata and formal language theory, coding theory, graph theory, number theory, optimization, and insurance and financial mathematics.
 In Statistics, such fields include topics in biometrics, financial and macroeconometrics, computational statistics and theoretical statistics.

 You will learn the required mathematical and statistics theories, methods and techniques, and also abilities toanalyze various types of applications and datasets, to become an expert on these fields.